isabella232/asset-compute.nl-NL/help/develop-custom-application.md

    create console.json
    ```

-1. Selecteer ten minste `Which Adobe I/O App features do you want to enable for this project?``Actions`:
+1. Selecteer ten minste `Actions` bij de aanwijzing met `Which Adobe I/O App features do you want to enable for this project?`:

    ```bash
    ?
 Which Adobe I/O App features do you want to enable for this project?